LaverdeS/Multivariate-Time-Series-Classification/README.md

 ![dataframe_post](./.media/EDA/dataframe_normal_after_outlier_removal.PNG)

 The following are some aditional plots which are pretty useful to get insights about the data and clean it better.
 They contain all xy readings for a specific participant and an specific pattern ("N": pattern3) and the comparisson between partcipants for xy and pupil-diameter information for the third attempt of "N" pattern.
 The pupil time-series data has been normalized by lenght only, making all series the same size as the maximium series -> 161 data points.
+The pattern plot figures are inverted under the x-axis for simplicity of analysis.

 <p align="center">
   <img width="900" height="540" src=".media/EDA/xy_pupil_compare.png">